-You can also play around with the herbs in this recipe.
-I opted for parsley and scallions, but you could swap those for some fresh basil, chives, tarragon, or even a few finely chopped sage leaves would go nicely.
-Definitely opt for fresh herbs as opposed to dried if at all possible to keep the flavors fresh and light.
+Plenty of fresh herbs add flavour to this frittata.
+I opted for parsley and scallions, but you can substitute fresh basil, chives, tarragon, or even a few finely chopped sage leaves.
+Be sure to use fresh herbs as opposed to dried herbs if possible to keep the flavors fresh and light.

 Dairy Free Frittata

 - 2 cups sliced cremini mushrooms (or substitute any other type of mushroom)

 - 1/4 cup fresh chopped parsley

 - 2-3 tomatoes

 - 1/4 teaspoon salt

 - 1/8 teaspoon black pepper